juju/docs/src/en/troubleshooting-logs-audit.md

 # Audit logging

-Juju audit logging provides a chronological account of all events.
-These logs are captured on the controller that was involved in the transmission of associated commands affecting the Juju client, any Juju machine, and the controller itself.
+Juju audit logging provides a chronological account of all events by capturing invoked user commands.
+These logs reside on the controller involved in the transmission of commands affecting the Juju client, Juju machines, and the controller itself.

 See [Juju log][logs] documentation to learn about standard Juju logging.